The Politics of Street Style

 In a revealing conversation with Vogue’s “The Run Through” podcast, street style luminary Philip Oh offered insights into these changes, shedding light on how the landscape has changed and what it means for both the industry and its key players.

-Street style photography has long been a window into the unfiltered moments that define fashion culture.
-Early pioneers like Tommy Ton and Phil Oh excelled in capturing glimpses of personal style—fashion in its raw form, before it was hijacked by social media algorithms.
+Street style photography began as a window into fashion’s unguarded moments.
+Early pioneers like Tommy Ton and Phil Oh documented instinct, accident, and the idiosyncratic rhythms of Fashion Week.
+Fashion in its raw form, before it was hijacked by the algorithm.

-Diving deeper into the fight for a moment in front of the lens, Ton adds, “We miss the days when someone would come to Fashion Week without the intention of being photographed.
-Now, it’s a parade of peacocking, where people are dressing to get noticed.”
+Ton is blunter: “We miss the days when someone would come to Fashion Week without the intention of being photographed.
+Now, it’s a parade of peacocking.”
+The thrill of discovery, of stumbling across an unknown stylist or an eccentric outsider, has given way to a pre-cleared guest list.

 The Insular Nature of Modern Street Style

-This shift has created a more apathetic fashion ecosystem, where Fashion Week streets are no longer teeming with the diverse voices of editors, buyers, and stylists.
-Instead, the scene is dominated by a narrow circle of recognizable figures and controlled appearances, many of whom are more concerned with curating their digital personas than the critique of the season's presentations and collections.
+This tightening of control has produced a more apathetic ecosystem.
+Fashion Week’s streets no longer hum with the diverse voices of editors, buyers, and critics mingling in the same frame.
+Instead, the space is dominated by a narrow set of recognizable figures, many dressing less for the collections inside than for the Instagram slideshows outside.

 “The industry has become smaller and more insular,” Ton observes.
 “There’s less room for new voices and fresh perspectives.”
-This concentration of influence can stifle innovation and limit the excitement of discovering new talent.
+His point is difficult to ignore: the very arena once celebrated for democratizing fashion now risks reproducing the same hierarchies it once disrupted.

 The Blessing and Curse of IG Fame